 He added that “the second day [of election] isn’t decisive; every […] day until the war isn’t over […], will be very tense,” and “We must be cautious” pointing out the difficult geopolitical environment around the country.

 Ivanishvili criticized liberal and “pseudoliberal” ideologies several times during the interview.
 He said that their aim was to mislead and convince people in “virtual realities” and “stifle different opinion”.
-Ivanishvili added: “These statements we hear come from the context: As if Georgia is autoritarian, As if there is an democratic backsliding, As if Georgia drifts from .”
+Ivanishvili added: “These statements we hear come from the context: As if Georgia is autoritarian, As if there is an democratic backsliding, As if Georgia drifts from Europe.”
 He claimed that “now there is a true democracy in Georgia”, which he said is something even Europe lacks.
 He said that they would not be able create a virtual world in Georgia and assured everyone of the fact that nothing unusual will happen on election day.

 Georgian risks